Governance - East Cheshire Youth Acheivement Free School

 Martin was recently appointed to the Education Advisory Board for Wales where he supports the national development of SEND education support strategies in Wales.

 Jane lives in Macclesfield and is a busy mum with 4 children aged between 8 and 23.
 Following her degree in Psychology at the University of Sheffield, she qualified as a primary school teacher at the University of the West of England, Bristol.
 Jane gave up a career in education to support her daughter in her competitive gymnastics career: one which took her right to the top, competing in the Olympics for Team GB in London 2012.
-Throughout this period, she volunteered in schools, focussing on helping children with special educational needs and also worked part time as a maths tutor.
-For the last 5 years Jane has volunteered as a Samaritan, and she also enjoys singing, going to concerts and interior decorating.
+Throughout this period, she volunteered in schools, focusing on helping children with special educational needs and also worked part-time as a maths tutor.
+For the last 5 years, Jane has volunteered as a Samaritan, and she also enjoys singing, going to concerts and interior decorating.
 Living just around the corner, Jane is able to pop into the Fermain easily and frequently.

 Rob lives in Middlewich, Cheshire, with his partner Kathryn and daughter Sophie.
 Rob had worked in food retailing for 32 years, many of these has been spent being a store manager for Tesco Stores Limited.
 He has had the opportunity of working in many areas of Britain over the last 15 years and has been at the Macclesfield branch for over three years now.
 Robs main responsibilities are to try and keep customers and colleagues as happy as possible whilst managing the bottom line profit.
 Rob’s spare time is mainly spent to tinkering with his classic car and motorcycle collection and watching motorsport.
 Rob was extremely pleased and flattered to be asked to be a governor of The Fermain Academy.
 As Rob works in Macclesfield he wants to be a regular visitor to the academy and looks forward to using his skills to help in adding value that will benefit the academy.

 Toby lives in Macclesfield, is married and has two young children.
 Toby has a background in education in the independent sector.
-He has worked as teacher, Head of Department and now Deputy Head at a range of independent schools in London and the South East and now Macclesfield where he is Deputy Head at the King’s School.
+He has worked as a teacher, Head of Department and now Deputy Head at a range of independent schools in London and the South East and now Macclesfield where he is Deputy Head at the King’s School.
 He current role is broad, encompassing both the primary and secondary parts of King’s, and brings him into contact with a wide variety of school issues.
 He deals frequently with staff, pupils and parents alike.
 Toby is delighted to be involved at the Fermain Academy and started his tenure as a Governor in November 2017.
-He is keen to offer his experience to the school and has particular interest in strategic planning issues.
+He is keen to offer his experience to the school and has a particular interest in strategic planning issues.